FastLightGen: Fast and Light Video Generation with Fewer Steps and Parameters¶

 Related Work & Insights¶

-- Insight: "An overly strong teacher can be harmful" warrants further validation
+- Insight: The concept that an "overly strong teacher can be harmful" warrants further investigation.

 Rating¶